barbagroup/teaching-materials/git/00-GettingStarted.md

 Uploading your repository to Github
 -----------------------------------

-One of the nifty features of `git` is that it allows you to copy the folder containing the repository to any other location, and all the information regarding the history of the repository is also transferred automatically.
+One of the nifty features of Git is that it allows you to copy the folder containing the repository to any other location, and all the information regarding the history of the repository is also transferred automatically.
 It also allows you to create a backup of your repository on a remote server.